manns79/dreamt-wearable-sleep-staging/README.md

 ## Dataset and Prediction Task

-The DREAMT dataset contains wearable physiological signals relevant to sleep analysis.
-This project uses signals including:
+The DREAMT dataset was collected from 100 participants at the Duke University Health System Sleep Disorder Lab.
+The cohort includes participants with clinically relevant sleep-related conditions, including sleep apnea (n=56), obstructive sleep apnea (n=33), restless sleep or restless leg syndrome (n=23), difficulty breathing or gasping during sleep (n=22), excessive daytime sleepiness (n=34), and snoring (n=40).
+These disorder-enriched data make wearable sleep staging more challenging, but also more relevant: populations with disrupted sleep are among those most likely to benefit from accurate sleep-stage estimation outside the sleep lab.

+Wearable physiological signals obtained from Empatica E4 devices include:

 - `BVP`
 - `ACC_X`, `ACC_Y`, `ACC_Z`
 - `TEMP`
 - `EDA`
 - `HR`
 - `IBI`

-Raw DREAMT files are not committed to GitHub and should remain local according to dataset access terms and privacy requirements.
+Raw DREAMT files are not committed to GitHub and should remain local in accordance with dataset access terms and privacy requirements.
 Local real-data files are expected under `data/raw/`.

 For reviewers without DREAMT access, the repository includes a small committed synthetic sample under `data/synthetic/`.
 These files are not real participant records.
 They use the same CSV schema expected by the project loaders and contain four synthetic participants with 31 valid 30-second epochs each.
 The sample is intended for pipeline smoke tests, not model-performance claims.

-The target is a three-class sleep-stage label:
+The prediction target is a three-class sleep-stage label:

 - `Wake`
 - `Non-REM`
 - `REM`

 PSG labels `N1`, `N2`, and `N3` are mapped to `Non-REM`.
-DREAMT `data_64Hz` files may include `P`, a preparation-stage label before PSG recording starts.
-The primary workflow excludes `P`; treating `P` as `Wake` is implemented only as a documented sensitivity analysis.
+DREAMT `data_64Hz` files include `P`, a preparation-stage label before PSG recording starts.
+The primary workflow excludes `P`; treating `P` as `Wake`, as in `data_100Hz` files, is implemented only as a documented sensitivity analysis.

 ## Evaluation Design